Decomposed Trust: Privacy, Adversarial Robustness, Ethics, and Fairness in Low-Rank LLMs

 \section{Introduction}

-The rapid progress of large language models (LLMs) has driven advances across NLP, vision, speech, and robotics enabling breakthroughs in translation, question answering, code generation, multimodal reasoning, and scientific discovery.
-Yet these gains come at steep cost: LLMs require massive compute, memory, and power, hindering deployment on mobile or wearable devices.
+The rapid progress of large language models (LLMs) has driven advances across NLP, vision, speech, and robotics, enabling breakthroughs in translation, question answering, code generation, multimodal reasoning, and scientific discovery \cite{minaee2025largelanguagemodelssurvey}.
+Yet these gains come at steep cost: LLMs require massive compute, memory, and power, hindering deployment on mobile or wearable devices~\cite{Li2023FoldingAttention, li-etal-2025-breaking}.
 Even in data centers, their training and inference demand extensive GPU resources and energy, leading to substantial costs.
 As LLMs become increasingly central to modern AI, it is imperative to reduce their model size to ease computational, memory, and power demands, while preserving performance.

 One approach to addressing this challenge is to pretrain models of various sizes~\cite{bartoldson2023compute}, enabling smaller models to run in constrained environments.
-For instance, the LLaMA2 family offers models ranging from 7B to 70B parameters~\cite{touvron}.
-Yet, training even small models demands vast compute and large-scale data.
+For instance, the LLaMA-2 family offers models ranging from 7B to 70B parameters~\cite{touvron}.
+However, training even small models demands vast compute and large-scale data.
 These resources are often inaccessible to most organizations.
-Model compression offers a scalable alternative.
+Model compression offers a scalable and feasible alternative.
 It reduces the size of pretrained models while maintaining performance, avoiding the cost of training from scratch.
-As a result, model compression has emerged as a practical and scalable solution for deploying LLMs in environments with constrained budgets.
+As a result, model compression has emerged as an effective solution for deploying LLMs in environments with constrained budgets.